testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basic`

 :white_check_mark:  **Do:**  Go beyond happy and sad path.
 Check not only errored responses (e.g. HTTP 500 error) but also network-evel anomalies like slow and timed-out responses.
 This will prove that the code is resillient and can handle various network scenarios like taking the right path after a timeout,  has no fragile race conditions and has a circuit breaker for retries.

-[spice] Tools like nock are smart enough to realize when the default HTTP client timeout is longer than the intercepted response time and throw a timeout exception right away
+Tools like nock can easily simulate various network behaviours like hectic service that sometimes occasionaly fail.
+It can even realize when the default HTTP client timeout is longer than the intercepted response time and throw a timeout exception right away

 There is happy path, unhappy paths and true chaos.
 Cover all.
 Both non-trivial responses like customer doesn't exist, also no-response (timeout), delayed response.
 If you have a circuit-breaker than you may test it only and exclude thest tests from every route.
 Resiiliencey;